romshark/tik/README.md

   produce ICU messages for translation.
 - ⚠️ Messages written in the source language (e.g., English) must also be extracted and passed through the translation pipeline.

+## FAQ

+### How about preloading translation texts by key using IDE plugins?

+While theoretically viable, this approach is inherently limited to IDEs that support such a feature.
+Additionally, those IDEs/extensions must be compatible with your specific translation file format and message encoding (e.g., ICU, Fluent, ARB).
+It also breaks down entirely when browsing code outside the IDE — for example, on GitHub — where no plugin can preload or resolve translation keys.